NZ369/ToDoApp/README.md

 # ToDoApp
 A simple to do list mobile app built using React Native.
-Also utilizes Flexbox, States, ScrollView, Flatlists and Modals.
+Utilizes components such as Flexbox, States, ScrollView, Flatlists and Modals.

 To run my code:
 Navigate into the project folder.